 Day 2: Phang Nga Bay – Koh Hong – Krabi

-The most spectacular caves are located in Koh Hong and are ideal for exploring at low tide.
+The most spectacular caves are located in Koh Hong and the best way to explore them is at low tide.
 If you sail slowly to step Khao Island Khien, you can appreciate the old paintings of ships and animals in the stone walls.
-Take course towards south to Krabi and Ao Nang Beach Bay.
+Take course towards the south, to Krabi and Ao Nang Beach Bay.
 The bay is dotted with resorts, shops, restaurants and nightlife.
-Even more secluded south Railay Beach is no access roads, only with rocky walls on both sides.
+If you prefer something more secluded go to Railay Beach, only accessible by boat.

 Day 3: Krabi – Koh Lanta

-If we can wean the fabulous Railay Beach, sail south along the 70 small islands around Koh Lanta.
+From Railay Beach, sail south along the 70 small islands around Koh Lanta.
 This area offers an abundant supply of white sand beaches, sensational wooded shores and a fantastic ocean floor to explore.
-Koh Lanta is far from Phuket and Krabi but provides the most peaceful version of Thailand.
-One day is not enough to discover the spectacular limestone mountains that extends south to get lost in the grave, clear waters of the Andaman Sea coral islands near Koh Dam.
+Koh Lanta is far from Phuket and Krabi but it provides the most peaceful version of Thailand.
+Discover the spectacular limestone mountains that extend south or take a dip in the clear waters that surround the Coral Island.